 Now, the Ledger Nano X is the long-awaited update to the Nano S, bringing mobile functionality, additional storage, a larger screen and other features to one of the most popular hardware wallets around.

-At the time of writing (January 2019), the Ledger Nano X is slated to be one of only two hardware wallets in existence that uses Bluetooth to connect to mobile devices (the other is the CoolWallet S).
+As of January 2019, the Ledger Nano X was one of only two hardware wallets in existence that used Bluetooth to connect to mobile devices (the other was the CoolWallet S).
 It’s extremely difficult to build hardware wallets with extensive Bluetooth compatibility, but it gives you a much wider range of compatible smartphones.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.